ingowald/display-wall/README.md

 DONE
 ====

+- add a ospray pixel op to access the wall
+- add new handshake method via port (ie, open tcp port on server rank 0, send mpi port to whoever connects on this)
 - multi-thread the tile receiving and decoding
 - perform some sort of compressoin of tiles (currently using libjpeg-turbo)
 - establish connection and route pixels from client to service